2024ecbhumikamc-del/lab-1/README.md

  **DC Analysis:**
   The transistor is working correctly in the saturation region, which is needed for amplification.
 The current flowing through the circuit is 200 µA, and the resistor value 5kΩ is verified.
 The output voltage is around 1V, and the input voltage is 0.9V.
 The transistor is properly biased for amplification.

+**Transfer characteristics:**
+The transfer characteristic curve shows that the transistor operates in the proper saturation (active) region for amplification.
+The Q-point lies in the linear region, ensuring proportional output response to input variations.
+The slope of the curve confirms stable gain, and minimal distortion is observed within the operating range.
+Overall, the circuit is properly biased for effective amplification.

 **AC Analysis:**
 The circuit maintains a stable gain over different frequencies, proving it works well for amplification.
 The voltage gain is 3 (or 9.54 dB), and the -3 dB point (where gain drops) confirms its frequency limits.
 Simulation and theoretical results are in close agreement, with minor variations due to parasitic effects.